-You just missed your Q1 sales number.
+You missed your Q1 sales number with pushed deals and a month into Q2 you are still hearing crickets on those pushed deals.
 You might be sitting in your office reading this right now.
-On a Saturday.
+On a Sunday.
 Missing your son’s ballgame or your daughter’s swim meet.

-Regardless, the miss is painful.
+The miss is painful and you have to figure it out.
 You have a board meeting coming up.
 3 months ago you strode in there with great confidence.
 Now, you have to explain the miss.
 Ugh.

 Is anyone else having this problem right now?